A-League: Sydney FC v Western Sydney Wanderers

 Limited parking will be available at:

-- The Entertainment Quarter, entry via Lang Road.
+- The Entertainment Quarter, entry via Lang Road and Errol Flynn Boulevard.

-- The MP1 car park, entry via Driver Avenue (Platinum and Gold Members only).
+- The MP1 car park entry via Driver Avenue from Moore Park Road (Platinum and Gold Members only).

-- EP2 – Kippax Park, entry via northern end of Driver Avenue.
-Open from 15:30.
+- EP2 – Kippax Park, entry via northern end of Driver Avenue from Moore Park Road.

-- EP3 – Moore Park Car Park, entry via southern end of Driver Avenue.
-Open from 17:15.
+- EP3 – Showground Car Park, entry via southern end of Driver Avenue, from Lang Road.

-Each car park has spaces for RMS Mobility Parking permit holders.
+Each car park has spaces for Roads and Maritime Services (RMS) Mobility Parking permit holders.

-Special event clearways will be in place in Moore Park and surrounding areas from 15:00 until 23:00 on Saturday 21 October.
+Special event clearways will be in place on roads in Moore Park and surrounding areas from 15:00 to 23:00 on Saturday 27 October.

 Accessible trips are shown in the Trip Planner with the wheelchair icon.
 You can select "accessible services only" in the Options to ensure you only see accessible services.
 Only trip plans with accessible train platforms, ferry wharves and buses will be presented.
 See accessible travel or download a transport app (select the "Accessibility" filter).